ytsimon2004/2dccf/README.md

    (`c` for selecting channel, `s` for save, `r` for rollback, `space` for adjusting contrast ...)

 3. `Navigate_Atlas_and_Register_Slices.m`: slice registration (tilt slice angle). check keyboard shortcut in command window (scrolling for finding proper slice angle).

+4. `Analyze_ROIs.m`: quantification for ROIs in each channel, and output .mat/.csv

+## User Tips for Transformation GUI
-Press `t` in both slice/altas viewer windows for labeling transform points (at least 10 points are recommended).
+* For batch images, Press `t` in both slice/altas viewer windows for labeling transform points (at least 10 points are recommended).
 Press `h` + `a` to see the result.
 For loading the transformation matrix, press `l`

-4. `Analyze_ROIs.m`: quantification for ROIs in each channel, and output .mat/.csv
+* After each image
+  * Press `d` to delete all the points for both windows
+  * Press `h` for leaving the overlay the current slice in atlas windows
+  * Press &rarr; (right arrow key) in slice windows for the next image
+  * Press &darr; (down arrow key), then scroll down for the corresponding in atlas windows
+  * Label transformation points for the new image

+* if need to apply the existing batch transformation matrices
+  * copy the matrices .mat file
+  * Press `l`, and `x` for saving the transformed image file (verify using `h` + `a`)

 ## Contact